 Probably of most significance, the law on State aid will no longer be applicable in the UK, which would increase the ability of the UK Government to support UK businesses financially to the detriment of competing Irish / EU businesses.
 Equally, however, the UK would have limited ability to challenge State aid granted to Irish / EU companies that affect the UK market.
 The UK-EU negotiations could result in some kind of ‘sui generis’ regime that could be in-between the full application of EU laws and the World Trade Organisation state aid regime, which is much narrower in scope.

-A new European General Data Protection Regulation (GDPR) was implemented in May 2018.
-As an EU Regulation, the GDPR will be directly effective on all EU Member States (including the UK while it remains a member of the EU), however, the GDPR will no longer apply to the UK on post Brexit.
+The European General Data Protection Regulation (GDPR) was implemented in May 2018.
+As an EU Regulation, the GDPR will be directly effective on all EU Member States (including the UK), however, the GDPR will no longer apply to the UK after the transition period ends.